idk35325/Chromebooks-Linux-Audio-Fix-For-RW_Legacy/README.md

 - 🟢 INTEL CELERON N4120

 **May also work on:**
-- 🟡 Linux Mint
+- 🟡 Linux Mint  22.3
 - 🟡 Debian
 - 🟡 Fedora
 - 🟡 Elementary OS
 - 🟡 GalliumOS (with custom kernel)
-- 🟡 Arch Linux
+- 🟡 Arch Linux / CachyOS Linux

 If you test and confirm it works on other distros " More Chromebooks Models " platform processor " and processors   , please open an **issue** or **pull request** so we can update the list!